 - applicants for employment with LPE, and

-- other people who come into contact in the ordinary course of business.
+- other people who we come into contact with in the ordinary course of business.

 This information is collected in a variety of ways, including by way of personal contact such as business activities and events, as well as mail, telephone, email and internet.
-Please note t hat certain parts of our website provides systems for secure transmission across the internet.
+Please note that certain parts of our website provide systems for secure transmission across the internet.